pinout-xyz/Pinout.xyz/README.md

 Now you can access the webserver at http://127.0.0.1:8080.

 Mount the repository over `/app` to work on the site without rebuilding the image.
-The container rebuilds and reserves whenever you edit anything under `src`, `common` or `resources`:
+The container rebuilds whenever you edit anything under `src`, `common` or `resources`:

 ```bash
 docker run -p 8080:8080 -v "$(pwd):/app" pinout.xyz